BUY

 In August 2008, Bassett introduced the Bassett

-Picatinny Rail Scope Mount.
+Picatinny Rail High Scope Mount.
 It uses the same attachment method as

 the original standard mount and has the same easy remove and replace

 repeatability.
-It allows for more military application, accepting
+It allows for more military applications, accepting

-ACOGs, and is compatible with Mil-Standard 1913 and STANAG accessories.
+ACOGs, and is compatible with most Mil-Standard 1913 and STANAG accessories.